michaelknap/x11-desktop-cube-example/README.md

 ## Known Limitations

 - While the demo should work with basic multi-screen setups, it might not render correctly in configurations where monitors are stacked or vary in size.
+- On systems without dedicated GPU, this app may cause higher CPU usage.

 ## License